henryonyekatsu/henryonyekatsu/README.md

 - 👀 I’m interested in Communication Networks, AI & Machine Learning, Security and Soccer
 - 🌱 I’m currently learning more about Cybersecurity and Telecommunication.
 - 💞️ I’m looking to collaborate on 5G and Software Development.
-- 📫 How to reach me - honyeka@tnstate.edu
+- 📫 How to reach me - honyeka@my.tnstate.edu
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I also enjoy various fields of life such as Music and Sports!